 One recent project at the park is the restoration of an old orchard area dating back to about 1666, and the Royal Parks and volunteers are working hard to preserve some of the original features while making it an ecological asset to the community.
 The Deer Park at Greenwich, also known as the Wilderness, is the oldest of London’s deer parks and is home to a small herd of red and fallow deer.

-The beauty of Greenwich is that there are so much to explore.
+There is so much to explore in The Royal Borough of Greenwich.
 You can make a great day trip and combine a visit to a museum with a visit to the park while enjoying delicious street food from the local market.
 Here are the other Greenwich attractions that we’ve reviewed: